This policy sets out how Hampshire Business Show uses and protects your personal information, including data from your use of our website.

 If you get in touch with us via the contact form on the website or landing pages, we may save the details you share with us on our database.
 This way, if you get in touch with you in future we can refer to our previous conversations.
-We will never share your details with any other organisation.
+We will never share your details when submitted through contact forms with any other organisation.

 Website and landing page visitors